Skip to main content

 The tools and methods, however, have varied and changed over the years.
 Information and counselling in former youth departments was based on young people’s voluntary participation.
 Young people contacted youth information and counselling workers by phone or letter, or by paying a personal visit.

-In its earliest form, youth information and counselling was problem-focused, while the approach in the 2000s highlights young people’s inclusion and equality.
+In its earliest form, youth information and counselling was problem-focused, while the approach in the 2000s highlights the inclusion and equality of young people.

 Youth Information Centre Kompassi was established in 1983 in a place easily accessible to young people - the Station Tunnel of the Helsinki Central Railway Station.
 Kompassi’s target group were the young people spending time at the station, and its information and counselling services focused on the provision of youth information and on resolving young people’s difficult situations.
 The first youth information and counselling service in Oulu was established at the Santaholma Youth Club in 1985, the International Youth Year.

 In 2005, the Finnish youth information and counselling network met in Oulu with the aim of establishing a national coordination model.
 In the meeting, the Youth Department of the Ministry of Education appointed City of Oulu’s Centre of Youth Affairs as the national coordinator.
-The activities began in early 2006 with the launch of the National Coordination and Development Centre of Youth Information and Counselling Services, currently known as Koordinaatti - Development Centre of Youth Information and Counselling.
+The activities began in early 2006 with the launch of the National Coordination and Development Centre of Youth Information and Counselling Services, currently known as Koordinaatti.

 Sources: